Frequently Asked Questions

 Q: Aren’t you worried about giving away what the cops are doing?

 No. I only broadcast primary dispatch or fireground channels.
 The police have “talk around,” tactical, MAC, narcotics, and other channels that I do not broadcast where they conduct more sensitive business.
-I’m not trying to get any law enforcement officers hurt or compromise any of their special operations.

 Q: How do you make money doing this?